peterheard01/logic-room/_posts/should-we-stop-using-story-points/2017-01-29-should-we-stop-using-agile-story-points.md

 By measuring a team’s output using a point we immediately start to create a very simplified measure of output.
 A single digit on a timeline which is somehow meant to tell us about that entire team’s ability to produce software.

-And by reducing a team’s output down to points we may actually be causing unwanted side effects; one such side effect is ‘the precedent’.
-And that precedent no matter how subtle creates pressure for the team to deliver.
+And by reducing a team’s output down to points we may actually be causing unwanted side effects; one such side effect is 'a precedent'.
+And that 'precedent' no matter how subtle creates pressure for the team to deliver.

 There has been interesting [research](https://www.sciencedaily.com/releases/2009/02/090210162035.htm){:target="_blank"} to suggest that although we might see pressure as something useful it can actually diminish our ability to make good decisions.
 Good decisions help a team to make better software.
-So what we can see is that points may be useful to the business, but they may also be harmful to the team.
+So what we can see is that points may be <strong>useful</strong> to the business, but they may also be <strong>harmful</strong> to the team.

 ## An Alternative Metric